How Much Space Do You Need for Oyster Mushroom Cultivation?

 Electricity

-Yield (kg/lbs) at 14%Yield at 16%Yield at 19%Yield at 22%Yield at 25%
+Yield at 16% Yield at 19% Yield at 22% Yield at 25%

-For example, at 25% productivity, a 20 m² room can give 370 kg (815 lbs) of mushrooms, which means roughly 18.5 kg/m² (or 40 lbs/sq.m).
+For example, at 25% productivity, a 20 sq.m (215 sq.ft) room can produce 370 kg (815 lbs) of mushrooms.
+This means you’re looking at roughly 18.5 kg/sq.m (around 3.8 lbs/sq.ft).

-If your results are below expectations, check your microclimate systems—ventilation, humidity, and temperature control.
-Even a small adjustment can significantly improve yield.
+⚠️If your results are below these expectations, check your climate settings—specifically ventilation, humidity, and temperature control.

 What Else Affects the Yield Per Square Meter?

-✅Block arrangement and wall use.
+✅Block arrangement and vertical space

-I have a detailed article on block placement you might find helpful.
+📌I have a detailed article on block placement you might find helpful.

-✅Ceiling height.
+✅Ceiling height

 If you want to fully utilize your space and build shelving all the way to the ceiling, remember: airflow behaves differently in tall rooms.
 You’ll need to adjust your ventilation system accordingly to ensure all levels receive fresh air and maintain humidity balance.

-✅Strain productivity vs. grow time.
+✅Strain productivity vs. grow time

 © All articles on the site are copyrighted, posting on third-party resources is permitted only with the permission of the author.